 At the age of fourteen, Stephan migrated to the United States and was fortunate to reside within 5 miles of his aunt who is married to an IT Consultant.
 While visiting his aunt and uncle for the Christmas holidays, he was able to use an IBM computer for the very first time that belonged to his uncle.
 He had seen many computers in his homeland but he was not allowed to touch or use them as they were in businesses and local banks.
 It wasn’t until he saw his uncle’s home office setup that he became more interested in computers and this was only after learning that they could not only do work but also play games.

 Before his visit ended, his loving uncle took him to the side and encourage him to “be smart enough to make games and not just play them” and so on the weekends while his cousins, friends, and classmates were following other interest, he was learning from his uncle how to use DOS commands and program in BASIC.
-His early training by his uncle on BASIC would come in handy when he was in Junior High and his teacher asked his class a project to make a program using BASIC on the school’s Apple computer.
+His early training by his uncle on BASIC would come in handy when he was in Junior High and his teacher assigned his computer class a project to make a simple program using BASIC on the school’s Apple computer.

-His proud father seeing him doing well bought him his very own 80286 IBM compatible computer for his 16th birthday (due to the sales rep saying PCs are better and Apple) and it was loaded with GW-Basic and with a few software updates, running Q-Basic.
+His proud father seeing him doing well bought him his very own 80286 IBM compatible computer for his 16th birthday (due to the sales rep saying PCs are better and Apple) and it was loaded with GW-Basic and with a few software updates, he had it running Q-Basic.
 Sadly, the computer would be his best and the last gift from his father as his father would soon pass away.